How to Oppose a Trademark Application

 Dilution happens to famous marks and famous marks alone.
 If the USPTO publishes a mark that is similar to a famous mark—even if the goods/services they promote are totally different—this may be dilution, and can be grounds for opposition.

 Trademarks must be used in commerce to be registered.
 If an applicant has falsely claimed use, this can be grounds for opposition.

 - Merely descriptive

 Descriptive marks are those that closely describe an element of the goods/services being sold.
-They can only be registered if they’ve acquired additional meaning through years of use.
+They can only be registered if they’ve acquired additional meaning through years of use, or if they’re put on the USPTO’s secondary Supplemental Register.
 If an opposer believes a descriptive mark hasn’t acquired secondary meaning, this can be grounds to oppose.

 - Primarily a surname

 Marks consisting primarily of a last name are not able to be registered.
 (Like descriptive marks, a surname might qualify for registration if it’s become distinctive in the market.)
 If such a mark is published, it can be opposed on these grounds.